v2sCollections/City-of-Dreams/README.md

 - V can now replay romance scenes.
 - Breast Jiggle Physics.
+- Diffrent types of Pubic Hair.
-- Underwear removed in all situations where your character is nude.
+- Underwear is removed in all situations where your character is nude.
 - Strippers and sex workers now have much more revealing clothing.
 - Joytoy was replaced in jig jig street.
 - Vshojo Advertisements.